.AU domain policies

 The organization name must match the Australian Business Number (ABN) or Australian Company Number (ACN) information submitted.

 A trademark (TM) is your registered brand and is used to distinguish your business from other products and services.
 A trademark can be a letter, number, word, phrase, logo, image, sound, movement, shape, or scent.
 Registering a trademark gives you exclusive rights to your business name in Australia.

 |Eligibility ID type||

 Note: The number entered in this field undergoes validation; registration fails when submitting an incorrect number.

-All .AU domains, including secondary TLDs, require an Australian address.
+All .AU domains, including third-level TLDs, require an Australian address.

-All secondary .AU TLD's domain names must be an exact match, abbreviation, or acronym of the registrant's name or otherwise closely and substantially connected to the registrant.
+All third-level .AU TLD's domain names must be an exact match, abbreviation, or acronym of the registrant's name or otherwise closely and substantially connected to the registrant.